Mozilla has released Firefox Voice – an experimental feature that lets you control your browser using natural-sounding spoken commands.

-- Find out how to enable dark mode for Firefox
+- Find out how to try Firefox dark mode

-- Here's how to enable dark mode for Google Chrome
+- Here's how to enable Chrome dark mode

 Firefox Voice works much like Siri, Google Assistant or Amazon Alexa, allowing you to ask questions using natural language.
 For example, you could say 'Search for Samsung Galaxy Fold reviews', 'Look up the best iPhone 11 deals', or 'Go to TechRadar'.

 You can use commands like 'Play', 'Pause' and 'Mute' if you're on a website containing media, ask for translations, set timers, and open maps.
 It's also possible to find specific tabs using your voice, open new tabs and close existing ones, and you can even select, copy and paste content using the clipboard.

 Give it a try

 To try Firefox Voice, just download the browser extension and follow the instructions, granting the relevant permissions if you're happy to do so.
 As Ghacks notes, Firefox Voice uses the Google Cloud Speech Service, which means all voice commands are submitted to Google for processing.
 However, Mozilla says that Google doesn't hold any records of them.

 You can also decide whether your voice snippets can be submitted to Mozilla for research and to help develop the service, though this isn't mandatory.